khuaulme/MovieSearchApp/Tutorial-Let's Build a Movie Search Engine.md

 ![image alt text](assets/image_3.jpg)

-*For more detailed information on how to spin up a cluster, configure your IP address, create a user, and load sample data, check out **[Getting Started with MongoDB Atla*s](https://docs.atlas.mongodb.com/getting-started/#atlas-getting-started)* from our documentation.*
+*For more detailed information on how to spin up a cluster, configure your IP address, create a user, and load sample data, check out **[Getting Started with MongoDB Atlas.** (https://docs.atlas.mongodb.com/getting-started/#atlas-getting-started)* from our documentation.*

 3. (Optional) MongoDB Compass - the latest version can be found here [https://www.mongodb.com/download-center/compass](https://www.mongodb.com/download-center/compass)